 The Elephant Shrew

-This tiny animal feeds mostly on insects, fruits, seeds, and nuts, and has a long snout and long legs which make them extremely fast and able to leap really high.
+This tiny animal feeds mostly on insects, exotic fruits, seeds, and nuts, and has a long snout and long legs which make them extremely fast and able to leap really high.
 They generally grow to a maximum of 250-300 mm, and tend to get eaten by snakes and raptors.
 They are extremely shy and cautious, so spotting them is a special treat.
 They are usually found in Southern African countries in abundance, in a variety of climate including desert and woodland.
 Although not particularly social, they are monogamous.
 They are more closely related to elephants and aardvarks than shrews.

 The Buffalo Weaver

 The buffalo weaver is a bird, but there are three different types: the red-billed, the white-billed, and the white-headed weaver.
 They are social birds usually found in Eastern Africa, and are known to be loud and boisterous.
 They nest in communal colonies, but are not known to be tidy in their nest-building abilities.
 They feed on seeds, insects, and fruits, and can be found in groups on the ground foraging for food.
 They are the easiest of the Little 5 to spot, and fall prey to snakes, baboons, and other birds.

 The ant lion is the smallest one of the Little 5, and is found mainly in sandy and dry areas.
 In their younger years, they start off as larvae, with a large hairy body and small pincher-looking jaws.
 They are as aggressive as they look, and can live for months without food.
 They prey on ants and ambush their victims in cone-like traps that they dig themselves, waiting for the unsuspecting ants at the bottom of their trap.
 Once they surpass the awkward growth period, they tend to look more like dragonflies, even though they don’t fly.
 At that stage, their main purpose is to reproduce.